nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/standard-high-availability-nuxeo-cluster-architecture.md

 ![]({{file name='nuxeo-cluster-logical-architecture.png'}} ?border=true)

 The standard Nuxeo cluster architecture providing high availability is composed of:
-1. Two load balancers in front with sticky sessions handle incoming requests and direct them to the appropriate Nuxeo server nodes.
+1. Two load balancers in front with sticky sessions handling incoming requests and directing them to the appropriate Nuxeo server nodes.
 1. A reverse proxy to protect each Nuxeo server node (usually Apache or Nginx).
-1. At least two Nuxeo server nodes are available.
+1. At least two Nuxeo server nodes.
 You can add any number of nodes to scale out performances.
-1. At least three nodes are available for the Elasticsearch cluster.
-Same for Redis.
+1. At least three nodes for the Elasticsearch cluster, same for Redis.
 Contrarily to Nuxeo server nodes, these two components always require an odd number of nodes to avoid the split-brain problem, which means you need to add nodes by batches of two minimum when wishing to scale out performances.
 1. A database system providing high availability.
 Each solution has its own options for this, therefore we can't go into further details here.
 1. A shared file system that is used to store binary files.

 ### Deploying in Cloud or Container Based Deployment

-This diagram translates perfectly to an on premise deployment using a container based technology like docker and we provide a ready to use [docker image]({{page version='' space='nxdoc' page='setting-up-your-nuxeo-environment'}}#docker) for Nuxeo Server.
+This diagram translates perfectly to an on-premise deployment using a container-based technology like docker and we provide a ready-to-use [docker image]({{page version='' space='nxdoc' page='setting-up-your-nuxeo-environment'}}#docker) for Nuxeo Server.

 Nuxeo Platform also makes it easy to deploy in the cloud since:
-- We are standard based
+- We are standard-based
-- The pluggable component model (extension points) allows to easily change backend implementation when needed.
+- The pluggable component model (extension points) allows you to easily change backend implementation when needed.

-For instance considering Amazon AWS as a possible cloud infrastructure provider:
+For example, considering Amazon AWS as a possible cloud infrastructure provider:

 ![]({{file name='aws-deployment.png'}} ?border=true)
 <!-- Source: https://www.lucidchart.com/documents/edit/0eb7242e-9a34-4d1f-8568-9682f8ab26a8 -->